Aylenor/unomi-docker/README.md

 - **`ELASTICSEARCH_HOST`** - The IP address of hostname for ElasticSearch
 - **`ELASTICSEARCH_PORT`** - The port for ElasticSearch

-# Pulling image from docker
+# Pulling image from docker hub

 An image was pushed on docker hub in order to make deployments on Red Hat OpenShift or Kubernetes.

-Simply use the tag : `ohajji/unomi:1.4.0`
+Simply use the tag :
+`ohajji/unomi:1.4.0`

+Link to the docker image : https://hub.docker.com/r/ohajji/unomi